pluralsight/guides/draft/html-css/semantic-html/article.md

     <p>Author: John Smith, Senior Software Developer at Google, Mountain View, California</p>
 </aside>
 ```
-With microdata included, the HTML code of the *aside* section would be:
+With microdata included, the HTML code of the *aside* section will be:

 ``` HTML
 <aside>